 The Med Dr Axel Hirsch Prize

-This prize is awarded annually by the Board of Research at Karolinska Institutet as "recognition for a scientific article of high value published by a Swedish scientific researcher".
-The actual choice of prize winner takes place by way of nomination.
+This prize is awarded annually by the Committee for Research at Karolinska Institutet as "recognition for a scientific article of high value published by a Swedish scientific researcher".
+Those awarded are chosen through a nomination procedure.

 Gunnar C. Hansson, professor in medical and physiological chemistry at the University of Gothenburg, is awarded the Axel Hirsch Prize 2018.

-He is awarded for the discovery of a new type of beet cells, so-called guard cells, which guard the entrances to the bowel crypt and prevent bacterial infection.
+He is awarded for the discovery of a new type of cells, so-called goblet cells, which guard the entrances to the bowel crypt and prevent bacterial infection.

 The decision is made by the Board of Research at Karolinska Institutet.

 Nils Hansson, researcher at Heinrich Heine University in Düsseldorf, is awarded the Axel Hirsch Prize 2017 for his research in Swedish and German archives on candidates for the Nobel Prize in Physiology or Medicine who were not awarded the prize.
 Since 2014 Nils Hansson has written 17 articles on this theme, several of which have been published or are in press in recognised scientific journals.